-A completed application for Rent Support, including full documentation, is required annually or whenever there is a change in a groups funding or service provision.
+A completed application for Rent Support, including full documentation, is required whenever there is a change in a group’s circumstances, including funding or service provision.
+We aim to check this with you annually.
 Funding contracts supplied as part of an application must show the full contractual figures.

 Are Independent Living services eligible for Rent Support?